pulumi/pulumi-tool-cdk-importer/README.md

 - `--skip-create`: Suppresses the creation of the special CDK asset helper resources (buckets, ECR repos, IAM policy glue).
 This is enforced for `program import` and `program iterate`, and can be enabled manually in `runtime` if you want to avoid creating those helpers.
 - Local backend: `program iterate` always uses and retains a local backend rooted at `.pulumi/import-state.json`; delete that directory if you want a fresh capture.
-- When an import file is requested, the tool first runs `pulumi preview --import-file <path>` in the program directory to generate a placeholder skeleton, then enriches it with captured/state data.
+- When an import file is requested, the tool reuses the existing file (if present) as an input skeleton, otherwise it seeds a skeleton from engine resource registration events, then enriches it with captured/state data.
 The `--import-file` paths are resolved relative to your invocation directory unless absolute.

 ### Unsupported Resources